 The non-financial aspect of the Maltese Citizenship requirements is relatively clear and simple.
 All applicants must be a minimum of 18 years of age and will need to provide evidence of a clean criminal record.
 The Maltese government works with the International Criminal Court, INTERPOL, and a number of other authorities to rigorously check and validate all criminal information provided as part of the application process.

 Other requirements relate to health, as applicants must provide certification that they are in good health and do not suffer from any contagious ailments or diseases that may potentially result in a burden on Malta’s health services.
 Relevant international policies for health insurance which cover both the applicant and their dependents are also necessary.

 Financial Malta Passport Requirements

-Targeted at the high-income groups, the Malta citizenship by investment program involves significant financial contributions.
-However, the Malta citizenship programs require applicants to make the payments only upon receiving the precursory approval from the Malta government, thereby guaranteeing a successful result against the costs incurred.
-The Malta citizenship requirements in terms of the financial costs can further be divided into three parts: costs for donation, stocks and bonds, and property investment.
+Targeted at the high-income groups, the for Malta citizenship programs via investment involves significant financial contributions.
+Applicants must make the payments only upon receiving the precursory approval from the Maltese government, which guarantees a successful outcome against any incurred costs.
+The Malta citizenship requirements in terms of the financial costs can further be divided into three different categories, including government donations, contributions via stocks and bonds, and an investment in local property.